OFGEM raise UK energy price cap by 10%, average UK household to pay £149 more for energy

 The best fixed rate energy deals can beat the price cap

 The energy price cap reflects the maximum rates for standard variable tariffs.
-A fixed-rate energy deal provides some certainty over the winter period.
-Fixed rate deals available now could provide cheaper energy than when price rises kick in this October.
+A fixed-rate energy deal can provide peace of mind over the winter period.

-If you are out of contract it is worth comparing energy prices and offers to see if you can secure a cheap fixed rate energy deal.
-The cheapest 12 month fixed energy tariff is currently £1,592, this represents an annual saving of £125 compared to the October price cap.
+If you’re out of contract it’s worth comparing energy prices and offers to see if you can secure a cheap fixed rate energy deal.

 Will energy prices rise or fall in 2025?

-Analysts at Cornwall Insight believe there will be another ‘modest increase’ in energy prices when the next price cap comes into force in January 2025.
-So, from October, for at least 6 months households will have to prepare for rising energy prices and higher energy bills.
+Analysts at Cornwall Insight believe there will be another ‘modest increase’ in energy prices when the next price cap comes into force at the beginning of 2025.
+So, from October, for at least 6 months households need to prepare for rising energy prices and higher energy bills.

 Quick energy saving tips - Reduce energy use and lower your energy bills

-Households can implement energy efficiency measures and simple changes to reduce energy consumption.
-Improving your homes insulation and reducing heat loss is key to keeping your energy bills as low as possible.
+You can implement energy efficiency measures in your home.
+Simple changes to reduce energy consumption like improving your homes insulation and reducing heat loss is key to keeping energy bills as low as possible.

-In addition simple changes like turning your heating down a couple of degrees (21°C to 19°C) can reduce heating bills by 10-15%.
+In addition, simple changes like turning your heating down a couple of degrees (22°C to 20°C) can reduce heating bills by 10-15%.

-Check out our Energy Saving Guide for other ways to reduce energy, lower your bills and save money.
+Check out our Energy Saving Guide for lots of other ways to reduce energy, lower bills and save money.